Unlike our network-connected OTA DVRs, TV-connected Tablo DVRs send video directly to your television set via an HDMI cable.

 While TV-connected Tablo OTA DVRs are designed for cord cutters who primarily watch programming on a single television, they do enable streaming to a limited selection of internet-connected devices within the home with an active TV Guide Data Service subscription.

-Depending on the quality of your home network, TV-connected Tablo DVRs can stream to up to two compatible Smart TVs or streaming set-top-boxes at the same time.
+Depending on the quality of your home network, TV-connected Tablo DVRs can stream to up to two (for the Tablo DUAL HDMI) or four (for the Tablo QUAD HDMI) compatible Smart TVs or streaming set-top-boxes at the same time.

 They are not compatible with existing Tablo apps for computers, smartphones, tablets, Apple TV, or select Smart TVs.